antonbarinov/escobar/README.md

 # Escobar

 > Node.js micro framework for REST API or any other applications based on HTTP server.
+> Also it has websocket's support.

 > Application example with recommended architecture is [here](https://github.com/antonbarinov/escobar-architecture)

 ### Requirements
-Node.js that supports async/await. (version 8 or higher has native support)
+Node.js that supports async/await. (version 7.6 or higher has native support)

 ### Features
 - 0 dependencies